AlXplore/csci596_final_project/README.md

 * If the number of potential user pairs is too large to compute in memory, we will combine the Min-Hash and LSH algorithms in the user-based CF recommendation system.

-2. During the predicting process we will use the model to predict the rating for a given pair of user and business.
+2. During the predicting process

+    We will use the model to predict the rating for a given pair of user and business.

 #### (2)	Item-based CF
 1. During the training process

-    we will build a model by computing the Pearson correlation for the business pairs that have at least 3 co-rated users, and our model will only contain the valid pairs that have positive Pearson similarity.
+    We will build a model by computing the Pearson correlation for the business pairs that have at least three co-rated users, and our model will only contain the valid pairs that have positive Pearson similarity.

 2. During the predicting process

-    we will use the model and at most three business neighbors to predict the rating for a given pair of user and business.
+    We will use the model and at most three business neighbors to predict the rating for a given pair of user and business.